|Home | About Us | Steam-Up | Heritage Museums | Blacksmith Shop | Join Us | Visit Us | Volunteer | Contact Us ||

 Members: 15.
 Dues: $25.00/yr.
 Meeting date: Wednesdays at 7:30 PM, location varies.
 Contact: Judy MacInnes 503-581-6071 firstname.lastname@example.org.

 Website: www.wvmrm.webs.com.
 Incorporated in 1979, the group operates the Powerland Country Store.
 Mission: to promote the history of and educate the general public about model railroading and railroads in general.
 Goal: to complete the interior of a replica train station at Powerland where a miniature operating railroad is housed depicting the history of transportation and agriculture in Oregon.
-Exterior construction is nearly complete.
+Exterior construction is nearly complete as interior construction continues.